-Cash flows in the first three months of 2006 provided from operations were applied principally to fund capital expenditures, repay debt and repurchase common shares for treasury.
-Cash provided from operating activities amounted to \$39.1 million in the first three months of 2006 as compared with \$4.6 million for the same period last year.
+Cash flows in the first six months of 2006 provided from operations were applied principally to fund capital expenditures, repay debt and repurchase common shares for treasury.
+Cash provided from operating activities amounted to \$70.4 million in the first six months of 2006 as compared with \$29.4 million for the same period last year.
 The increase in cash provided from operations was due to an improvement in working capital when compared with the prior year.

-We expect to utilize our cash to support the aforementioned growth strategies.
+We expect to utilize our cash to support the previously mentioned growth strategies.

 On October 23, 2003, our Board of Directors authorized our Management Committee, at its discretion, to repurchase up to \$75 million in shares over the next three-year period.
-As of April 2, 2006, we repurchased 1,233,100 shares of our common stock under this program at an average price of approximately \$58.36 per share
+As of July 2, 2006, the Company had repurchased 1,286,828 shares under this program at an average price of \$55.28 per share.
+This program has been completed.

-On January 26, 2006, the Company's Board of Directors authorized the Company's Management Committee, at its discretion, to repurchase up to \$75 million in additional shares over the next three-year period.
-As of April 2, 2006, there were no shares repurchased under this program.
+On October 26, 2005, the Company's Board of Directors authorized the Company's Management Committee, at its discretion, to repurchase up to \$75 million in additional shares over the next three-year period.
+As of July 2, 2006, we repurchased 154,572 shares of our common stock at an average price of \$55.89 per share under this program.

-On January 26, 2006, our Board of Directors declared a regular quarterly dividend on our common stock of \$0.05 per share.
+On April 26, 2006, our Board of Directors declared a regular quarterly dividend on our common stock of \$0.05 per share.
 No dividends will be payable unless declared by the Board and unless funds are legally available for payment thereof.